-The Beilstein Journal of Nanotechnology is an international, peer-reviewed, Open Access journal published and financed by the [Beilstein-Institut](#).
-The journal publishes original articles on all aspects of Nanoscience and Nanotechnology.
-It provides a broad coverage of both fundamental and applied research, including aspects of chemistry, physics and biology as well as materials science and engineering.
-The main purpose is to provide researchers worldwide free online access to high-quality articles of outstanding scientific significance (for more information see [The Beilstein Journal of Nanotechnology](#)).
+The Beilstein Journal of Organic Chemistry is an international, peer-reviewed, Open Access online journal published and financed by the [Beilstein-Institut](#).
+The journal features topics in all areas of organic chemistry including organic synthesis, organic reactions, natural products chemistry, structural investigations, supramolecular chemistry and chemical biology.
+The main purpose is to provide researchers worldwide free online access to high-quality articles of outstanding scientific significance (for more information see [The Beilstein Journal of Organic Chemistry](#)).

-When submitting an article to the Beilstein Journal of Nanotechnology authors are not charged any publication fee.
+When submitting an article to the Beilstein Journal of Organic Chemistry authors are not charged any publication fee.
 All publication costs for the journal are covered completely by the Beilstein-Institut.
 To support rapid publication authors are required to submit new manuscripts via the secure Beilstein Publishing System.
 The journal does not accept mailed hardcopy manuscripts or manuscripts submitted by email.
 A [Submission Checklist](#) is available to help authors to provide all relevant data and information.
 Authors can interrupt the submission process at any time.
 When returning to the Beilstein Publishing System, authors may select the manuscript concerned and continue where they stopped.